Tired of s’mores? Here are 10 easy and delicious campfire snacks and treats to make you the star of the trip…

 7. Bacon on a Stick

 Who doesn’t love bacon?
-This is the perfect campfire snack for those that love a salty snack.
+This is the perfect campfire snack for those who love a salty snack.
 You can even do it for breakfast!

 Then roast it over the open flame until it is cooked!